ottosulin/awesome-ai-security/README.md

 * [secure-mcp-gateway](https://github.com/enkryptai/secure-mcp-gateway) - _This Secure MCP Gateway is built with authentication, automatic tool discovery, caching, and guardrail enforcement._
 * [mcp-context-protector](https://github.com/trailofbits/mcp-context-protector) - _context-protector is a security wrapper for MCP servers that addresses risks associated with running untrusted MCP servers, including line jumping, unexpected server configuration changes, and other prompt injection attacks_
 * [NeMo-GuardRails](https://github.com/NVIDIA/NeMo-Guardrails) - _NeMo Guardrails is an open-source toolkit for easily adding programmable guardrails to LLM-based conversational systems._
-* [MCP Audit VSCode Extension] (https://github.com/Agentity-com/mcp-audit-extension) - _Audit and log all GitHub Copilot MCP tool calls in VSCode in centrally with ease._
+* [MCP Audit VSCode Extension](https://github.com/Agentity-com/mcp-audit-extension) - _Audit and log all GitHub Copilot MCP tool calls in VSCode in centrally with ease._
+* [DynaGuard](https://github.com/montehoover/DynaGuard) - _A Dynamic Guardrail Model With User-Defined Policies_

 ### Detection & scanners
 * [modelscan](https://github.com/protectai/modelscan) - _ModelScan is an open source project from Protect AI that scans models to determine if they contain unsafe code._